Beckhill

-Beckhill (or Beck Hill) is a small council estate in the Meanwood area of Leeds, West Yorkshire, England, which has received negative local publicity in the past, but is now the subject of urban regeneration.
+Beckhill (or Beck Hill) is a small council estate in the Meanwood area of Leeds, West Yorkshire, England.
+It has received negative local publicity in the past, but is now the subject of urban regeneration.
 The area is situated south of Stainbeck Road and north of Potternewton Lane.
-To the East is the Miles Hill Estate.
+To the east is the Miles Hill Estate.
 Beckhill falls within the Chapel Allerton ward of Leeds City Council.